DISCLAIMERS:

 "Oh.
 I forgot about her.
 Boy did she play me for a sucker."

 "She was in love with you too.
 That, my bard, was my turn to be jealous.
 I kept kicking myself, thinking that you might just go and fall in love with her too, and I'd never said anything to you about my own feelings.
 Lucky for me we figured out pretty quick what she was all about.
 I . . .
 I was going to leave you there with her to start that hospice she kept talking about.
 And then after that, things got complicated and I lost my nerve to tell you how I felt.
 All of last year before Caesar killed us, I think I almost left you behind several times.
 I was going to leave you that time you fell down that hole on our way to India, and we ended up in that weird paradise with Aiden.
 And when we met Eli and you two bonded, that was probably the closest I came to believing that we were going to part ways.
-I would have let you go then if you hadn’t insisted that we belonged together."
+I would have let you go then if you hadnt insisted that we belonged together."

-Xena felt her partner’s body stiffen.
+Xena felt her partners body stiffen.
 The bard looked up.
 "Xena, I knew you thought about leaving me with Eli, but I never knew about those other times.
 Why?"
-Gabrielle reached up with one trembling hand and cupped it against her partner’s chiseled face.
+Gabrielle reached up with one trembling hand and cupped it against her partners chiseled face.
 "Why would you leave me with Najara or Aiden?
 Was my search for meaning that hard on you?"

 The warrior drew in a long shaky breath.
 "No. At least not directly.
 It was my own resulting search for meaning that kept me second-guessing myself all the time.
 I think Aiden and Najara both knew how to push all the right buttons with me.
-They saw how much I cared about you but they also saw my insecurities . . . my own fear that I was going to hurt you, and those crucifixion visions sure didn’t help that any.
+They saw how much I cared about you but they also saw my insecurities . . . my own fear that I was going to hurt you, and those crucifixion visions sure didnt help that any.
 Gabrielle, after we came back from Illusia, I never shook the fear that someday I might snap again for gods know what reason.
 Or that you and I were so completely different, that my own life philosophy might pull you too far from where you were supposed to be."

 The bard managed a small smile.
 "Xena.
 What, exactly, is your life philosophy?
 Before you answer, let me tell you that I think I know, but I would love to hear you put it into words."

 "That, my bard, has changed over time.
-Between the time I met Hercules and Caesar crucified us, it was to use my strength and skills to fight evil and to help people who couldn’t help themselves.
+Between the time I met Hercules and Caesar crucified us, it was to use my strength and skills to fight evil and to help people who couldnt help themselves.
 And when we came back from Illusia, I decided to add to it a more important responsibility, to take care of you.
 I had been taking care of you for a long time before everything fell apart, but it was something that just happened, nothing I ever really thought about.
 After Illusia it was a conscious decision on my part, a deliberate choice.
 Now . . . my purpose is fundamentally the same as before, but it goes a step further."

-"And how’s that, love?"
-The bard brushed her thumb lightly back and forth against her partner’s downy cheek.
+"And hows that, love?"
+The bard brushed her thumb lightly back and forth against her partners downy cheek.

 "My life, Gabrielle, is intertwined with yours.
 Not only do I want to take care of you, I want to build a life with you, so my purpose has broadened in that I want to help you to live a fulfilling life.
 No more thoughts of leaving you behind when things get tough.
-That’s not an option anymore.
-I hope that from now on we can work through the hard times and talk about what’s going on, just like we are right now."
+Thats not an option anymore.
+I hope that from now on we can work through the hard times and talk about whats going on, just like we are right now."

 "I hope so too, and I also want to build a life together, Xena."
-Gabrielle leaned up and softly kissed the warrior’s lips and then wrapped her arms tightly around the tall lean body, burying her face against the side of the dark head and pondering her current problem.
+Gabrielle leaned up and softly kissed the warriors lips and then wrapped her arms tightly around the tall lean body, burying her face against the side of the dark head and pondering her current problem.

 "Xena, I think somewhere in all of that search for meaning is where I began to lose my stories.
 After Hope was born, I was forced to grow up way too fast and suddenly life became a very serious affair.
 Until then I had been this naive young girl, and everything was fresh and wonderful for me.
 The world held endless possibility.
 After that, everything changed and for a long time I felt like I was floundering around, just trying to reconcile the Gabrielle who killed Meridian with the idealistic Gabrielle who left Potadeia to follow you.
-I didn’t know who I was anymore, and desperately wanted to find myself again.
-I tried on a lot of different hats, didn’t I Xena?"
+I didnt know who I was anymore, and desperately wanted to find myself again.
+I tried on a lot of different hats, didnt I Xena?"

 "Yes . . . you . . . did."
 The warrior drew the words out, followed by a long sigh.
 "But I think you had to do that, Gabrielle.
-You couldn’t stay a little girl forever.
+You couldnt stay a little girl forever.
 Difference is, most girls do their growing up in a village somewhere, and the change is more gradual and predictable.
 They get older, they start to be courted by village boys, and eventually their fathers arrange for them to marry one of the boys.
-Next thing they know, they’re keeping house and having babies.
+Next thing they know, theyre keeping house and having babies.
 Boom.
-They’re grown up."
+Theyre grown up."

-Xena realized she was bone-tired, and drew back and took one of the bard’s hands, pulling her toward the bed.
+Xena realized she was bone-tired, and drew back and took one of the bards hands, pulling her toward the bed.
 "Mind if we lay back down while we talk?"

 "Of course not."

-They stretched out on the bed on their sides, facing each other, and the warrior reached out and wrapped one arm around Gabrielle’s waist.
+They stretched out on the bed on their sides, facing each other, and the warrior reached out and wrapped one arm around Gabrielles waist.
 "Now . . . where was I?"

 "You were talking about village girls growing up."
-The bard also reached out, once again brushing her fingers against Xena’s face.
+The bard also reached out, once again brushing her fingers against Xenas face.

 "Oh.
 Yeah.
 You . . . you, my bard, did your growing up on the road with me.
 You were exposed to a whole lot more ideas and given a whole lot more choices than most girls are.
 You are a very intelligent and very observant young woman.
-It’s only natural that you would explore a lot of those ideas and choices.
-Looking back, I think I would have been more surprised if you didn’t."
+Its only natural that you would explore a lot of those ideas and choices.
+Looking back, I think I would have been more surprised if you didnt."

 The bard listened, realizing that maybe, just maybe, she was starting to get sleepy again.
-It was enough for now that she had determined where things had changed, even if she hadn’t figured out what to do about it.
+It was enough for now that she had determined where things had changed, even if she hadnt figured out what to do about it.
 That knowledge alone was enough to ease some of the inner turmoil and allow the clenching feeling in her middle to relax.
-Xena’s low melodic voice began to soothe the ragged edges, and Gabrielle found herself stifling a yawn.
+Xenas low melodic voice began to soothe the ragged edges, and Gabrielle found herself stifling a yawn.
 "Sorry.
-Guess I’m getting tired after all."
+Guess Im getting tired after all."

 The warrior smiled.
 "Roll over."

 Gabrielle complied and felt Xena scoot up against her, spooning their bodies together as the warrior wrapped long arms around her young lover.
 "Gabrielle.
 You have been through a lot.
 Especially in the last few moons.
-I have no doubt that you’re going to work through all of this inside that sharp brain of yours and come out even stronger."
+I have no doubt that youre going to work through all of this inside that sharp brain of yours and come out even stronger."

 "You think so?"

 "I know so.
 I also know that the stories are still in there.
 And the poems.
-Only this time, when they finally come tumbling out, they’re going to be even better and funnier and deeper and more beautiful than ever before."
+Only this time, when they finally come tumbling out, theyre going to be even better and funnier and deeper and more beautiful than ever before."

 "How can you know that Xena?"

 "Because I know you.
-And that’s just how you are.
+And thats just how you are.
 You just keep getting better and better."
-The warrior reached up and began a gentle stroking of the bard’s hair, as she continued to re-assure her partner.
+The warrior reached up and began a gentle stroking of the bards hair, as she continued to re-assure her partner.

-Gabrielle sighed blissfully and let Xena’s warm body and the soothing words, along with the comforting movement against her head, lull her back toward sleep.
-Her eyelids became much too heavy to hold open, and she gave in, closing them and settling back snugly against Xena’s long torso, tucking one hand under her head and interlacing the fingers of her other hand with her partner’s, which rested against her stomach.
+Gabrielle sighed blissfully and let Xenas warm body and the soothing words, along with the comforting movement against her head, lull her back toward sleep.
+Her eyelids became much too heavy to hold open, and she gave in, closing them and settling back snugly against Xenas long torso, tucking one hand under her head and interlacing the fingers of her other hand with her partners, which rested against her stomach.

-The warrior felt the transition and smiled, kissing the bard’s bare shoulder before she pulled the covers up about them, and joined her partner in Morpheus’ realm.
+The warrior felt the transition and smiled, kissing the bards bare shoulder before she pulled the covers up about them, and joined her partner in Morpheus realm.

 A faint knock at the front door awakened Xena from a very deep sleep.
 The warrior bolted straight up and grabbed her sword.
 "What the . . . ?"
 She blinked and looked around.
 Brrrr.
 It was just barely dawn and the chilled air in the room against her naked skin caused her to shiver.
 Damn.
-Someday I’m going to get used to waking up in a bed and not on the ground.
+Someday Im going to get used to waking up in a bed and not on the ground.
 She quickly retrieved her tunic from the foot of the bed and pulled it over her head.

 "What is it?"
-The bard mumbled sleepily, tugging at the hem of her lover’s shirt as Xena crawled over her to get out of bed.
+The bard mumbled sleepily, tugging at the hem of her lovers shirt as Xena crawled over her to get out of bed.

-"Someone’s at the front door.
-I’ll go see who it is."
+"Someones at the front door.
+Ill go see who it is."

 "Thanks.
-You’re a goddess."
+Youre a goddess."
 Gabrielle fell back against the pillow and immediately resumed the light snoring that the warrior found quite endearing.

 Xena padded grumpily to the front door and tugged it open, the annoyance clearly visible on her face.
 "This better be good . . . oh.
 Hello Kallerine.
 Herodotus."
-As she looked into the appraising eyes of her lover’s father, Xena was grateful that she had chosen to put on her tunic instead of just wrapping a sheet around herself.
+As she looked into the appraising eyes of her lovers father, Xena was grateful that she had chosen to put on her tunic instead of just wrapping a sheet around herself.

 "Xena.
-I’m sorry.
-The queen’s father arrived just as the sun rose, and insisted that he wanted to see Gabrielle."
+Im sorry.
+The queens father arrived just as the sun rose, and insisted that he wanted to see Gabrielle."
 Kallerine looked up at the glowering irritated woman with obvious apprehension.

 The warrior plastered on a smile.
 "Herodotus, excuse us for just one moment."
 She tugged the young Amazon into the hut and through the front room into the kitchen.
-"Why didn’t the advance guard send word when he entered our territory?"
+"Why didnt the advance guard send word when he entered our territory?"
 Xena hissed.
 "It would have given Gab . . . the queen . . . time to prepare for his arrival."

 "He was first spotted after you . . . um . . . the queen was presumed to be asleep.
-We didn’t want to wake her.
+We didnt want to wake her.
 He made really good time.
-Then when he got here we tried to get him to wait in the dining hall and have a cup of tea, but he wouldn’t have any part of it.
-Said if he wasn’t allowed to see his daughter right away, he was going to start raising all kinds of ruckus.
+Then when he got here we tried to get him to wait in the dining hall and have a cup of tea, but he wouldnt have any part of it.
+Said if he wasnt allowed to see his daughter right away, he was going to start raising all kinds of ruckus.
 I decided if he did that, it would wake the queen up anyway, so better to just do it myself instead of disturbing the whole village.
 What was I supposed to do, hog-tie and gag the queen's father?"

 The warrior sighed in exasperation.
 "Good point.
 Okay.
 Go on back to the gate and let us know when Brutus arrives."
 She steered the slayer back toward the front door.
 "Thank you Kallerine."
-She turned to the bard’s father and unconsciously straightened her shoulders.
+She turned to the bards father and unconsciously straightened her shoulders.
 Um . ..
 Herodotus, would you like to come in and sit down?"
 She gestured toward a padded high-backed chair.
-"I’ll go get Gabrielle.
-She’s still asleep."
+"Ill go get Gabrielle.
+Shes still asleep."

-Herodotus gave a gruff nod and followed the tall warrior into the queen’s hut.
+Herodotus gave a gruff nod and followed the tall warrior into the queens hut.
 He sat down, looking around the well-furnished room, and finally looked up to study the compelling figure gazing down at him.
 At her full height, in nothing but a light tunic and bare feet, the warrior still carried herself with a presence that frightened him.
 He cleared his throat and nervously fidgeted in his seat.
 "Xena.
-It’s been a long time.
-I’d heard you were living in the Amazon village.
-I didn’t realize you were living with my daughter.
-Didn’t you rate a hut of your own?"
+Its been a long time.
+Id heard you were living in the Amazon village.
+I didnt realize you were living with my daughter.
+Didnt you rate a hut of your own?"

 Charming as always.
 The warrior gritted her teeth.
-"Didn’t want a hut of my own.
-Look Herodotus, you obviously don’t have anything to say to me, so let me go get Gabrielle."
+"Didnt want a hut of my own.
+Look Herodotus, you obviously dont have anything to say to me, so let me go get Gabrielle."

 "Wait.
-She’s asleep?"
+Shes asleep?"

 "Yes."
 Xena made a conscious effort to temper the annoyance she felt.